Published May 28, 2021

 To see this all-new exhibit, just make your way to the west side of the Zoo, near the entrance to Plains.
 There, you’ll behold these remarkable reptiles — reaching up to 15 feet in length — while learning why these two species are on vastly different ends of the conservation spectrum.

-The American alligator is one of our country’s greatest conservation success stories.
-Considered an endangered species only a few decades ago, it was fully recovered by 1987 thanks to protections from the Endangered Species Act as well as conservation efforts from the U.S. Fish and Wildlife Service and other agencies.
-The population now numbers in the millions throughout their native range in swamps, marshes, bayous, lakes and rivers throughout the southeastern United States.
+One of our country’s greatest conservation success stories, the American alligator was considered endangered only a few decades ago.
+But, thanks to protections from the Endangered Species Act as well as conservation efforts from the U.S. Fish and Wildlife Service and other agencies, the alligator bounced back.
+Their population now numbers in the millions in their native range in swamps, marshes, bayous, lakes, and rivers throughout the southeastern United States.

 These mysterious reptiles are the ultimate survivors and serve as ambassadors to their cousins under threat.
-The American alligator’s inspiring story gives us hope that we can make a difference in the survival of other species, like their close relative, the Orinoco crocodile.
+The American alligator’s inspiring story gives us hope that we can make a difference in the survival of more species — including their close relative, the Orinoco crocodile.

-Due to excessive hunting and habitat loss, Orinoco crocodiles are one of the world’s most critically endangered reptiles.
-Native to the Orinoco River Basin in Colombia and Venezuela, they are the third largest species of crocodilian, and the largest species in the Americas.
+Excessive hunting and habitat loss have made the Orinoco crocodile one of the world’s most critically endangered reptiles.
+Their natural area is the Orinoco River Basin, which extends into Colombia and Venezuela, making them the largest species of crocodilian in the Americas.

 Pick your day.
 Pick your price.
 Pick your package.
 Prices online are cheaper than at the gate.